 (I tell her rust doesn't cut, only bruises, but she rolls her faded eyes like dice and tells me that's nice but I shouldn't believe everything I read.)

 Kate uses honey and paper bark to wash her face because she says it's all made of star-stuff and she likes to touch the night sky.

 (I tell her it doesn't equate to the same thing but Kate is a believer and my soft words don't change her.)

 | For Project DD a Day, a project that encourages deviants to suggest Daily Deviations.|

-For hosting my own projects and contests, such as the Anagram Contest.
+For hosting my own projects and contests, such as the Anagram Contest or various giveaways.